Moving to Spain from the United States

 Bureaucracy.

-Spanish government offices (oficinas de extranjeria, Hacienda, Seguridad Social) operate at a pace that frustrates most Americans.
+Spanish government offices (oficinas de extranjería, Hacienda, Seguridad Social) operate at a pace that frustrates most Americans.
 Expect multiple visits to complete any administrative process.
 Appointments often require booking weeks in advance through a website that frequently shows no availability.
-Many processes require documents to be presented in person with specific formatting.
-A gestor (administrative intermediary) costs €50-€150 per procedure and is worth every cent for immigration paperwork, tax filings, and social security registration.
+A gestor (administrative intermediary) handles immigration paperwork, tax filings, and social security registration for a per-procedure fee.
 Many expats consider a gestor essential, not optional.

 Siesta and scheduling.